Changes to the yesterday report are marked.

 - Three-month moratorium on concession fees and rent for agricultural land leased from Republika Srpska.

-- One-off aid in the amount of BAM 1,000 (approx. EUR 511,00) from the Solidarity Fund to each employee in the public healthcare sector who was working minimum three weeks between 15 March 2020 and 15 April 2020.
+- One-off aid in the amount of BAM 1,000 (approx. EUR 511,00) from the Solidarity Fund to each employee in the public healthcare sector and police officers who was working minimum three weeks between 15 March 2020 and 15 April 2020.

 - Proposal for measures to aid employers with payment of social contributions for employees in private sector; repeal of monthly advance corporate income tax payment; suspension of default interest; a guarantee fund of BAM 80 million to be established for working capital banking loans to the most affected sectors.
 Further details still to be published.